-The accompanying unaudited consolidated condensed financial statements include the accounts of Unit Corporation and its directly or indirectly wholly owned subsidiaries (company) and have been prepared under the rules and regulations of the Securities and Exchange Commission.
-As applicable under these regulations, certain information and footnote disclosures have been condensed or omitted and the consolidated condensed financial statements do not include all disclosures required by generally accepted accounting principles.
+The accompanying unaudited consolidated condensed financial statements include the accounts of Unit Corporation and its directly or indirectly wholly owned subsidiaries (company) and have been prepared under the rules and regulations of the Securities and Exchange Commission (SEC).
+As applicable under these regulations, certain information and footnote disclosures have been condensed or omitted and the consolidated condensed financial statements do not include all disclosures required by accounting principles generally accepted in the United States of America.
 In the opinion of the company, the unaudited consolidated condensed financial statements contain all adjustments necessary (all adjustments are of a normal recurring nature) to state fairly the interim financial information.

-Results for the three months ended March 31, 2006 are not necessarily indicative of the results to be realized during the full year.
+Results for the three months and six months ended June 30, 2006 are not necessarily indicative of the results to be realized during the full year.
 The consolidated condensed financial statements should be read with the company's Annual Report on Form 10-K for the year ended December 31, 2005.
-With respect to the unaudited financial information of the company for the three month periods ended March 31, 2006 and 2005, included in this Form 10-Q, PricewaterhouseCoopers LLP reported that they have applied limited procedures in accordance with professional standards for a review of such information.
-However, their separate report dated May 5, 2006 appearing herein, states that they did not audit and they do not express an opinion on that unaudited financial information.
-Accordingly, the degree of reliance on their report on that information should be restricted in light of the limited nature of the review procedures applied.
+With respect to the unaudited financial information of Unit Corporation for the three and six month periods ended June 30, 2006 and 2005, included in this Form 10-Q, PricewaterhouseCoopers LLP reported that they have applied limited procedures in accordance with professional standards for a review of such information.
+However, their separate report dated August 8, 2006 appearing herein, states that they did not audit and they do not express an opinion on that unaudited financial information.
+Accordingly, the degree of reliance on their report on that information should be restricted in light of the limited review procedures applied.
 PricewaterhouseCoopers LLP is not subject to the liability provisions of Section 11 of the Securities Act of 1933 for their report on the unaudited financial information because that report is not a "report" or a "part" of the registration statement prepared or certified by PricewaterhouseCoopers LLP within the meaning of Sections 7 and 11 of the Act.